fgeorges/mlproj/README.md

 The `id` is a unique ID used only in the environment files, to refer to databases (e.g. from a server, to be its modules database).
 The `name` is the name of the database, as it will be set on MarkLogic.

+`forests` describes the forests attached to the database.
+If it is an array, its values must be strings, used as names for the forests.
+It can also by a number (must be a positive integer then, including zero), which gives the number of forests to attach to the database.
+The forest names are then derived from the database name, by appending `-001`, `-002`, etc.

 `schema`, `security` and `triggers` are resp. the database's Schema DB, Security DB and Triggers DB.
 As always, they can be either ID or name reference to an